ranbureand/sitefolio/_projects/ubik.markdown

 > Instant Ubik, has all the fresh flavor of just-brewed drip coffee.
 Your husband will say, Christ!
 Sally!
 I used to think, your coffee was only so-so, but now, wow!
 Safe when taken as directed.

-Real commercials are edited and resemanticized in order to create fictional ones.'
+Real commercials are edited and resemanticized in order to create fictional ones.

 <div class="figures">
     {% include video.html